Lauren Patel Of Everybody’s Talking About Jamie: My Character Is More Than Just The ‘Hijabi Muslim’

 Advertisement

-"I also have a lot of privilege being very, very light and there’s a lot of colourism that goes on.
-So I have [faced racism], but I have also been very very fortunate and a lot of people have dealt with things that I couldn't even imagine.
-It’s terrible."

-As the film premiered over the weekend, Patel is cherishing her newfound platform and the start of a promising acting career.
+Since the film's premiere, Patel is cherishing her newfound platform and the start of a promising acting career.

 "It's just surreal and I feel so lucky every day to just be a part of this because everybody loves this story and these characters and this film so much," she said.
 "I feel really privileged to be a part of it."